MinaMatta98/Actix-Web-rs/Readme.md

 * [Tokio-RS](https://tokio.rs/)
 * [Futures-rs](https://docs.rs/futures/)

-In doing so, the project demonstrates implementing a back-end system with a schedular that can process two requests at a time and push remaining requests to the end of the que.
+In doing so, the project demonstrates implementing a back-end system with a schedular that can process two specialized requests at a time and push remaining requests to the end of the que. **Note that thousands of GET and POST requests can be processed per second**

 This is achieved via tokio-runtimes, non-blocking semaphores and yielding back to the executor.